TherryHilaire/TherryHilaire/README.md

 - ***Daily Tools***

   * Can adapt to any editor.
-Daily using Vim  under Linux Mint.
+Daily using Vim under Arch Linux.

 - ***Work Experience***